KilledMufasa/AmputatorBot/README.md

 2. Run `pip install -r requirements.txt` to install dependencies
 3. Change the filename of `static.txt` to `.py` (see `/static`)
 4. Configure the application by tweaking `static.py` (required)
-6. Choose which `check-[...].py` script to run
+6. Choose a `check-[...].py` script to run
 7. Configure the script's settings in `run_bot()`.
 Set everything (`guess_and_check`, `reply_to_post`, `save_to_database`) to `False` when starting out.
 Consider deleting or disabling the database canonical method.
 8. Run the script - All logs and required datafiles should be automatically and dynamically created.
 9. Stop the script.
 10. Check out the new files in `/data` and edit them to your liking.
-Odds are you want to add subreddits to `allowed_subreddits.txt` (e.g.: `,sub1,sub2`)
-11. Re-run the script
+11. Re-run the script and enjoy!

 ## Support the project